GDC-ConsumerEdge/consumer-edge-core/README.md

 variable under `inventory/groups_vars/all.yaml` to the path of the encrypted key on the local filesystem.

+All of this will happen automatically when you launch the `create-primary-gsa.sh` in the next steps.

 In order to enable dynamically loading the SSH private key during runtime, you will need to make sure that `ssh-agent` is running prior to running a playbook.

 ## Installation Stages
 1. Install or verify `gettext` is installed on the **provisioning machine**.